Coming-of-age Target audience

 To support this analysis, sources for further research include books, articles, and social media trends.
 These sources offer ideas about popular themes and stories that connect with readers through relatable characters and realistic views of growing up.

 "Lady Bird" (2017): Focuses on a young woman navigating her senior year of high school and her relationship with her mother, connecting with young women and those interested in family issues.
-"Moonlight" (2016): Looks at the life of a young Black man coming to terms with his sexuality, attracting LGBTQ+ audiences and people looking for different detailed stories.

 https://thesixthformreview.wordpress.com/coming-of-age-films/